 Power sharing:

 UE transmitting power is impacted for UL power sharing between different MUSIMs.
-However, we think it could be up to UE implementation to adjust output power to meet the SAR requirement, and the UE can indicate to the NW that power backoff is applied via the PHR, which has been supported in the current specification.
-So we think it is not necessary to introduce new mechanism for power sharing in the standard.
+However, we think it could be up to UE implementation to adjust the output power to meet the SAR requirement, and the UE can indicate to the network that power backoff is applied via the PHR, which has been supported in the current specification.
+So we think it is not necessary to introduce any new mechanism for power sharing in the standard.

 Observation 6: For the UL power sharing between different MUSIMs, UE implementation is enough to meet the SAR requirement.